Core Idea

 The Connascence Hierarchy

-Page-Jones established principles for managing connascence:
+Page-Jones established three principles for managing connascence:

 2. Maximize connascence within modules — Related code should be tightly connected